vrootic/portfolio/about.md

 ![Profile Image]({{ site.url }}/{{ site.picture }})

-I'm Vic Yang and I'm a passionate developer interested in web development, machine learning, real-time backend system and lots of stuff.
+I'm Vic Yang and I'm a passionate developer particularly interested in web development, machine learning, real-time backend system.
 I like to use Python to solve most of daily boring tasks and try to automate them.

-I'm currently located in Irvine, CA and just finished my certificate program at UC Irvine.
+I'm currently located in Irvine, CA and recently completed a certificate program at UC Irvine.
 I have experience as a software engineer intern at IBM, Trend Micro and MSC Software.
-Aside from work, I would like to join conference to make friends with new people and also have given [talks](https://www.slideshare.net/vrootic) at Taipei.py meetup.
+I enjoy contributing to opensource community, and I have given [talks](https://www.slideshare.net/vrootic) at Taipei.py meetup.
+Aside from work, I join meetups and conferences to build connections with new people.

-If you want to contact me, just reach me via one of the following channels:
+You can reach me via one of the following channels:

 - via [email](mailto:vrootic@gmail.com)
 - reach out to me on [twitter](https://twitter.com/vrootic)